-If the components are in the right way, connect the power again, and check that the 7805 voltage regulator does not get hot.
+If the components are in the right way, connect the power again, and check that the voltage regulator does not get hot.
 If it does not, measure the voltages in the low voltage circuit.

-Measure the voltage at the input ("Vin") and at the cathode side of D1 (nearest the centre of the board).
-This should measure 0.7V less than the input voltage.
+Measure the voltage at the input ("Vin") and at the cathode side of D1 (nearest the capacitor C8).
+This should measure about 0.7V less than the input voltage.